maddie7080/Brain_Tumor_Prediction_using_CNN/README.md

 ## Dataset
 It is a kaggle data comprises of 3 dataset in the given problem that are test,train and validation data set.The test and train dataset comprises of 2 classes yes and no.The shape of the train dataset is around 3000 combining both the class and test dataset comprises of 1600 records of both class.
-You can get the dataset from the below link. https://drive.google.com/drive/folders/1Zr8O4ad2ZxcT_BycKxFO4vmNzSHy-n7h
+You can download the dataset from the below mentioned link: https://drive.google.com/drive/folders/1Zr8O4ad2ZxcT_BycKxFO4vmNzSHy-n7h

 ## Approach